AY2526S1-CS2103T-F12-4/tp/docs/DeveloperGuide.md

 9. **Backup and Recovery**: The system should support data backup and recovery mechanisms to prevent loss of critical patient information.

-10. **Offline Functionality**: The system should work completely offline to ensure availability in areas with poor internet connectivity.
+10. **Offline Functionality**: The system should work completely offline (except the help link to our user guide) to ensure availability in areas with poor internet connectivity.

-11. **Memory Usage**: The system should not consume excessive memory resources, suitable for typical clinic computer systems.
+11. **Memory Usage**: The system should not consume excessive memory resources (not more than 200 MB), suitable for typical clinic computer systems.

 ### Glossary
 * **Mainstream OS**: Examples include Windows, Linux, Unix and macOS.